How AI Agents (Like Docket) Cut Sales Cycles by 10–30%

 An agent turns "we'll get back to you" into "let's do this now."

 The agent answers technical questions immediately and accurately.
-This eliminates the common pattern where buyers ask integration or security questions that require escalation to solutions engineers—a handoff that typically adds 8.3 days to technical qualification.
+This eliminates the common pattern where buyers ask integration or security questions that require escalation to technical experts—a handoff that typically adds 8.3 days to technical qualification.

 Result: buyers receive answers while their intent is highest.
 After just 5 minutes of delay, the odds of qualifying a lead drop by 80%.
 AI agents respond in under a minute, compared to the 42-hour average for human teams.